SpellholdStudios/RuadRofhessaItemUpgrade/README.md

 	- Renamed titles and setup .tra files to more accurate setup and items .tra files.
 	- Renamed american and italian tra folders to english and italiano.
 	-
-	- 2d Component (#10): removed AT_INTERACTIVE_EXIT command and added a require main component process, otherwise mod will crash the game.
+	- 2d Component (#10): removed AT_INTERACTIVE_EXIT command and added a require main component process, otherwise mod will crash the game if first component is not installed.
 	- Reorganized components (DESIGNATED number).
 	- Added REQUIRE_PREDICATE process to avoid installing the mod in inaccurate games.
 	- Replaced AUTHOR keyword with SUPPORT.